2011–12 Liga Nacional Superior de Voleibol Femenino

-The 2011–12 Liga Nacional Superior de Voleibol Femenino (Spanish for: 2011-12 Women's Senior National Volleyball League) or 2011-12 LNSVF is the 42th official season of the Peruvian Volleyball League.
-Deportivo Géminis won the league championship and qualified to the Women's South American Volleyball Club Championship but refused its participation.
+The 2011–12 Liga Nacional Superior de Voleibol Femenino (Spanish for: 2011-12 Women's Senior National Volleyball League) or 2011-12 LNSVF was the 10th official season of the Peruvian Volleyball League.
+Géminis won the league championship and qualified to the Women's South American Volleyball Club Championship but refused its participation.

+During this season, Universidad San Martín made its first appearance in the LNSV after absorbing the Camino de Vida club.